-Crawlers move over the surface of the seafloor and would not harm or alter any hard substrates encountered; therefore the hard bottom habitat would not be impaired.
+Crawlers move over the surface of the seafloor and would not harm or alter any hard substrates encountered; therefore hard bottom habitat would not be impaired.
 However, fragile abiotic or biogenic structures could be harmed by the crawlers moving over the substrate (refer to living resources sections for analysis).
 In soft substrates, crawlers may leave a trackline of depressed sediments approximately 2 ft. wide (the width of the device) in their wake.
 However, since these crawlers operate in shallow water, any disturbed sediments would be redistributed by wave and tidal action shortly (days to weeks) following the disturbance.
-Any disturbance to the soft sediments would not impair its ability to function as a habitat.
+Therefore, disturbance would not impair the ability of soft sediment to function as a habitat.